Kristin’s research focuses on social justice in the global food system through the lenses of critical food geography and action research.

 The vision for the FJAR Lab is to contribute to racial and economic justice in the food system through critical and participatory action research – in New York City and State, nationally and internationally.

-Projects as of August 2023 are listed below.
+Projects as of May 2024 are listed below.
 We are in the process of updating the website with additional information.
 Read about our team here and please check back or get in touch here!

 Examining the Social Equity Implications of the USDA Office of Urban Agriculture and Innovative Production's County Office and Granting Program through a Racial Equity Lens: A Pilot Study.
 (2023-24)